 Following is a description of the valuation methodologies used for assets measured at fair value on a recurring basis and recognized in the accompanying statements of net assets available for benefits, as well as the general classification of such assets pursuant to the valuation hierarchy.
-There have been no significant changes in the valuation techniques during the year ended June 30, 2019.
-The Plan had no liabilities measured at fair value on a recurring basis.
-In addition, the Plan had no assets or liabilities measured at fair value on a nonrecurring basis.
+There have been no significant changes in the valuation techniques during the year ended June 30, 2020.
+The Organization had no assets or liabilities measured at fair value on a nonrecurring basis.

 Mutual Funds and Exchange-Traded Funds: Valued at the daily closing price as reported by the fund.
 Mutual funds and exchange-traded funds held by the Plan are open-end funds that are registered with the SEC.
 These funds are required to publish their daily net asset value (NAV) and to transact at that price.
-The mutual funds and exchange-traded funds held by the Plan are deemed to be actively traded, resulting in a Level 1 valuation.
+The mutual funds and exchange-traded funds held by the Organization are deemed to be actively traded, resulting in a Level 1 valuation.